TypingMaster's Ultimate Typing Coach for School/Business (Windows)

 To begin the installation on the Teacher computer:

-to store study data to the user specific folders inside user profiles or the a shared folder.
+5. DATA LOCATION: You can configure Typing Coach to store study data to the user specific folders inside user profiles or the a shared folder.

 -If there are multiple students logging into different Windows computers in domain every time with their own login/profile, it's required to select Roaming user specific Appdata.